 Answer: The Bible verses in question regarding this foot washing are found in the book of John, chapter 12.
 Let us look at the first few verses of this chapter to see what we can glean from them in order to answer your question.
 The first verse of John 12 tells us that less than a week before Jesus' final Passover with his disciples he travels to the Bethany home of Mary, Martha and Lazarus.

-As a detailed timeline of the last days of Jesus shows, he came to Bethany near sunset on a Wednesday.
+As a detailed timeline of the last days of Jesus shows, he came to Bethany (which is roughly one to two miles from Jerusalem) near sunset on a Wednesday.
 The actual dated was March 29th, 30 A.D.
 He will be betrayed and arrested after sunset on the coming Tuesday, which is April 4th.
 His crucifixion will occur the next day, April 5th.

+John 12:2 states that Martha made Jesus dinner.
 Martha was always busy and active.
 She would throw herself so totally into serving that she sometimes missed that something still more important needed her attention (Luke 10:38 - 42).

 Then Mary (Martha's sister) took a whole pint (other translations say a pound) of a very expensive perfume made of pure nard, poured it on Jesus' feet, and wiped them with her hair . . .
 (John 12:3).

 Spikenard is a precious and expensive rose-red colored oil made from the highly aromatic dried roots and oily stems of the spikenard plant.
 The plant grows in India.
 Roughly speaking, this ointment cost the equivalent of $50 U.S., which in the first century A.D. was the average wages of a worker for almost an entire year.